-We will describe here how we conduct experiments with ADOPT [14], as an example of how our evaluation method can be applied to other algorithms.
+We will describe here how we conduct experiments with ADOPT [15], as an example of how our evaluation method can be applied to other algorithms.
 The illustration is based on a sample of Teamcore random graph coloring problems with 10 different sizes, ranging between 8 agents and 40 agents, with graph density 30%.
-The results are averaged over 25 problems of each size [14].
+The results are averaged over 25 problems of each size [15].
 The targeted application scenario consists of remote computers on Internet.

-- Following the steps of our method we report the following: - 1.
-The catalog message latency for our scenario is 200ms, varying between 150ms and 250ms (see [17]). - 2.
+Following the steps of our method we report the following:

+- 1. The catalog message latency for our scenario is 200ms, varying between 150ms and 250ms (see [16, 10]). - 2.
 Simulated ADOPT with randomized latencies is implemented in C++ and runs on a the 700MHz node of a Beowulf (Linux Red Hat).
-The total time in seconds is given in the second row of Table 1. - 3.
-The total number of constraint checks $\#CC_p$ for each problem size is given in the third row of Table 1. - 4.
-The cost in (micro)seconds associated with each constraint check is computed as $t_p/\#CC_p$.
-It is given in the fourth row of Table 1. - 5.
-The message-latency/constraint-check ratio (L_p) is computed by dividing the average latency found at Step 1 (200ms) by the items in the 4th row.
-The results are given in the 5^th row of Table 1. - 6.
+The total time in seconds is given in the second row of Table 2. - 3.
+The total number of constraint checks $\#CC_p$ for each problem size is given in the third row of Table 2.

+- 4. The cost in (micro)seconds associated with each constraint check is computed as $t_p/\#CC_p$.
+It is given in the fourth row of Table 2. - 5.
+The ratio is not constant.
+We repeat the analysis with the CU in Equation 3. - 6.
+The message-latency/constraint-check ratio (L_p) is computed by dividing the average latency found at Step 1 (200ms) by the items in the 4^{th} row.
+The results are given in the 5^th row of Table 2. - 7.
 The operating point is defined by the fourth and fifth rows.
 The last step consists of reporting the results for this operating point (here we will use a Table rather than a graph, to make the processing more visible).
-We performed the experiments using several logic time systems, the available ones that are the closest to the obtained operating point are L = 100,000 and L =10,000.
-In is now possible to re-run the experiments with all the L_p values found in our table.
-Here we will just report the results of the closest L, which is 10,000 for most problem sizes (one also can use L = 100000 for problems with 8 and 10 agents), see the $6^{th} and7^{th}$ rows of Table 1.
-One can also interpolate the time between the predictions based on L = 10,000 and L = 100,000, function of the predicted L_p at each problem size.

-Next, for example, one can also report the simulated time (in simulated seconds) by multiplying each logic time (in ENCCC-OPs) with the corresponding cost per logic unit (here reported in the third row).
-We interpolate (liniarly) the time between the predictions based on L = 10,000 and L = 100,000, function of the predicted L_p at each problem size.
-We report the simulated time in the 8^th row of Table 1.
+We performed the experiments using several logic time systems, the available ones that are the closest to the obtained operating point are L = 100,000 and L = 10,000.
+It is now possible to re-run the experiments with all the L_p values found in our table.
+Here we will just report the results of the closest L, which is 10,000 for most problem sizes (one also can use L = 100000 for problems with 8 and 10 agents), see the 6th and 7th rows of Table 2.
+One can also interpolate the time between the predictions based on L = 10,000and L = 100,000, function of the predicted L_p at each problem size.
+Next, for example, one can also report the simulated time (in simulated seconds) by multiplying each logic time (in ENCCU-OPs) with the corresponding cost per logic unit (here reported in the third row).
+We interpolate (linearly) the time between the predictions based on L = 10,000 and L = 100,000, function of the predicted L_p at each problem size.
+We report the simulated time in the 8^th row of Table 2.
 This simulated time represents the average actual time (in seconds) that a problem of the corresponding size is expected to need in our operating point.